Renal biopsy; Biopsy - kidney

 After percutaneous or open biopsy, you will likely stay in the hospital for at least 12 hours.
 You will receive pain medicines and fluids by mouth or through a vein (IV).
 Your urine will be checked for heavy bleeding.
 A small amount of bleeding is normal after a biopsy.

 Follow instructions about caring for yourself after the biopsy.
 This may include not lifting anything heavier than 10 pounds (4.5 kilograms) for 2 weeks after the biopsy.

 Numbing medicine is used, so the pain during the procedure is often slight.
 The numbing medicine may burn or sting when first injected.

 After the procedure, the area may feel tender or sore for a few days.

 You may see bright, red blood in the urine during the first 24 hours after the test.
 If the bleeding lasts longer, tell your provider.

 Your doctor may order a kidney biopsy if you have:

 A normal result is when the kidney tissue shows normal structure.

 An abnormal result means there are changes in the kidney tissue.
 This may be due to:

 Topham PS, Chen Y. Renal biopsy.
-In: Johnson RJ, Feehally J, Floege J, eds.
+In: Feehally J, Floege J, Tonelli M, Johnson RJ, eds.
 Comprehensive Clinical Nephrology.
-5th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 6.BACK TO TOP
+6th ed.
+Philadelphia, PA: Elsevier; 2019:chap 6.BACK TO TOP